NicoTerabyte/neovim_learning/README.md

 like for example you have the possibility to find a reference of a word or something like that with the shortcut setted up by the lsp with grr keymaps but that's only related when you code of course:) that will use the telescope builtin with the lsp configuration

-Another thing, lsp works depending on the programming language so like the telescope shortucts with lsp will only work if you ave setted up the language properly
+Another thing, lsp works depending on the programming language so like the telescope shortucts with lsp will only work if you have setted up the language properly

-_coming soon_
+### lsp for languages interpreters
+One of the most important things with lsp's is that you **MUST** configure it in order to understand which programming language are you working with.
+It's capabilities are linked to the servers you use, it helps for autocompletion, go-to definitions rename format etc... nvim by itself provide an lsp clien you use, it helps for autocompletion, go-to definitions rename format etc... nvim by itself provide an lsp clientt

 Neovim not only needs to know how to make lsp works, but it needs to understand how they run as well.